kaisenlinux/manpages-dev/category/RemoteAdministration/tmux.md

              If Se is not set, Ss with argument 0 will be used to reset the cursor style instead.

+     Sync    Start (parameter is 1) or end (parameter is 2) a synchronized update.

      Tc      Indicate that the terminal supports the ‘direct colour’ RGB escape sequence (for example, \e[38;2;255;255;255m).

              If supported, this is used for the initialize colour escape sequence (which may be enabled by adding the ‘initc’ and ‘ccc’ capabilities to the tmux terminfo(5) entry).

+             This is equivalent to the RGB terminfo(5) capability.

      Ms      Store the current buffer in the host terminal's selection (clipboard).
 See the set-clipboard option above and the xterm(1) man page.

+     XT      This is an existing extension capability that tmux uses to mean that the terminal supports the xterm(1) title set sequences and to automatically set some of the capabilities above.

 CONTROL MODE
      tmux offers a textual interface called control mode.
 This allows applications to communicate with tmux using a simple text-only protocol.

      In control mode, a client sends tmux commands or command sequences terminated by newlines on standard input.
 Each command will produce one block of output on standard output.
 An output block consists of a %begin line followed by the output (which may be empty).
-The output block ends with a %end or %error.  %begin and matching %end or %error have two argu‐
+The output block ends with a %end or %error.  %begin and matching %end or %error have three ar‐
-     ments: an integer time (as seconds from epoch) and command number.
+     guments: an integer time (as seconds from epoch), command number and flags (currently not used).
 For example:

-           %begin 1363006971 2
+           %begin 1363006971 2 1
            0: ksh* (1 panes) [80x24] [layout b25f,80x24,0,0,2] @2 (active)
-           %end 1363006971 2
+           %end 1363006971 2 1

      The refresh-client -C command may be used to set the size of a client in control mode.